Raymond Evison: Clematis Nursery

-Evison’s most recent clematis introductions have focused on compact ornamental clematis cultivars more suitable for small gardens and have been achieved via a joint venture with Danish rose specialist Poulsen Roser A/S.
+Evison’s most recent clematis introductions have focused on compact ornamental clematis cultivars more suitable for small gardens and have been achieved via a joint venture with Danish rose specialist Poulsen Roser A/S, and more recently through his own company Raymond J. Evison Ltd.

-His first book "Making the Most of Clematis" was issued in 1977 and is now in its 3rd reprint.
-This was followed by "The Gardener's Guide to Growing Clematis" (1998), "Clematis for Everyone" (2000) and more recently “Clematis for Small Spaces”(2007).
+His first book "Making the Most of Clematis" was issued in 1977.
+This was followed by "The Gardener's Guide to Growing Clematis" (1998), "Clematis for Everyone" (2000) Clematites du 3 millenaire and more recently “Clematis for Small Spaces”(2007).

-Since the 1980s Evison has had strong representation within numerous horticultural bodies both British and international.
+Since the 1980s, Evison has had strong representation within numerous horticultural bodies both British and international.
 After senior level involvement in the International Plants Propagators Society (as a previous international president) and the National Council for Conservation of Plants and Gardens, he was the main driving force behind the formation of the International Clematis Society in 1984, for which he was president from 1989–1991 and is now an honorary fellow.

 He has held various positions as chairman of Royal Horticultural Society Committees as well as being a member of the RHS Council for 16 years and he was elected a Vice President of the RHS in 2005.